hammerdirt-analyst/finding-one-object/README.md

 # Finding one object

-Bayes theorom is used, the Beta-Binomial conjugate is used to determine which location will most likely have a requested object.
+Bayes theorom is used is used to determine which location will most likely have a requested object.
 The data comes from beach litter surveys in Switzerland that were mandated by the Swiss Federal Office for the Environment.
+The requested objects are any object that appears in the standard inventory.
+The object of interest and covariates are considered when estimating the significance and validity of the findings.

 The use of the Beta-Binomial model is illustrated through a real request for information and the subsequent search to locate an FHP on the beach of Lake Geneva.